Dorothy Janis

 Dorothy Janis (born Dorothy Penelope Jones, February 19, 1912 – March 10, 2010) was an American actress.

 Early life

-Born as Dorothy Penelope Jones in Dallas, Texas, her short film career began when she was visiting a cousin, who was working on a film for Fox Film Corporation in 1927.
+Dorothy Penelope Jones was born in Dallas, Texas on February 19, 1912.
+Her short film career began when she was visiting a cousin, who was working on a film for Fox Film Corporation in 1927.
 Her beauty was noticed at once and she was asked to make a screen test.
 Janis went on to make six films: five silents and one talkie.

 Film career

 Janis' only talkie film was Lummox (1930) based on the Fannie Hurst novel.
 This film, released by United Artists, now only exists as a single nitrate print at the British Film Institute.
 Janis was best known for playing opposite Ramon Novarro in the MGM film The Pagan (1929), for which MGM publicity portrayed her as half-Cherokee.
 The Pagan, directed by W. S. Van Dyke, was a part-sound film, with music and sound effects only, and featured "Pagan Love Song" on the soundtrack.